jneidel/jneidel.com/content/review/neurostreams/index.md

 Because you're excited about a trip, you slept during the day or your thoughts are keeping you up.

-Not being able to sleep is hurts your recovery and your performance the next day.
+Not being able to sleep hurts your recovery and your performance the next day.
 These tracks can help you to fall asleep or even force you to.